bcgsc/Mito-AssemblyViz/README.md

 python Flask.py
 ```

-The app will be listening on port 31807, and you can be navigated to the first page:
+The app will be listening on port 31807 of the *local host*, and you can be navigated to the first page:

 <img src="pages/index.png" width="850" height="500">